feos-org/feos-estimator/README.md

 Functionalities for parameters optimization for the `feos` project.

 This crate provides the `DataSet`, `Estimator` and `Loss` structures that can be used to store experimental data and compare it to calculations via equations of state.

+## FeOs

+> FeOs is a framework for equations of state and classical density function theory

+You can learn more about the principles behind `FeOs` [here](https://feos-org.github.io/feos/).